ADVERBS OF MANNER

 They looked happily happy.

-That bread smells deliciously delicious.
+That bread smells

 Try these exercises to practice your use of adverbials of manner.